Proteins

 The structure of proteins is organized into four levels:

-- Tertiary structure : The three-dimensional shape of a protein, formed by the interactions between the side chains of amino acids.
+3. Tertiary structure : The three-dimensional shape of a protein, formed by the interactions between the side chains of the amino acids.

 Nutrition and proteins

-Proteins are an essential part of the diet because they provide the amino acids the body needs to synthesize new proteins.
-There are 20 different amino acids, 9 of which are considered essential because the body cannot produce them itself and therefore they must be obtained through food.
-Good sources of protein include meat, fish, eggs, dairy products, legumes and nuts.
+Proteins are an essential part of our diet because they provide the amino acids the body needs to synthesize new proteins.
+There are 20 different amino acids, nine of which are considered essential because the body cannot produce them itself and they must therefore be obtained through food.
+Good sources of protein include meat, fish, eggs, dairy products, legumes, and nuts.

-Adequate protein intake is crucial for the growth, repair and maintenance of all body functions.
-A deficiency or insufficient intake of proteins can lead to muscle loss, weakened immunity and other health problems.
+Adequate protein intake is crucial for growth, repair, and the maintenance of all bodily functions.
+A deficiency or insufficient intake of protein can lead to muscle wasting, weakened immunity, and other health problems.

 Similar terms